IDFA deprecation, iOS 14, and ATT: 35 mobile marketers’ questions answered

 The second enforcement mechanism is of course the app store review process.
 We suggest never having to deal with compliance enforcement at that level!

-There are additional ATT limitations which are harder to enforce, mostly around fingerprinting and data sharing, and in general processes which are done on the backend and not on the device.
+There are additional ATT limitations which are harder to enforce, mostly around probabilistic attribution and data sharing, and in general processes which are done on the backend and not on the device.
 The enforcement mechanism for these policy limitations is still not clear, however we do know Apple has a history of enforcing App Store policy and removing apps who don’t comply with it, so we highly recommend reading and following the guidelines.

 4) Apple’s updated ATT documentation in the FAQs addresses fingerprinting to identify users or devices.
 Does this apply to deferred deeplinking as well?
 I’m asking because the language in the docs imply fingerprinting is prohibited for tracking and measurement, but not deferred deeplinking.